International companies have a particular interest in

 It is considered rude in Japan → but common among Italians or Indians.

-Finally, Americans are quick to address negotiating partners by the first name to demonstrate friendliness → while for Japanese this is seen as an act of disrespect.
+Finally, Americans are quick to address negotiating partners by their first name to demonstrate friendliness, → while the Japanese consider it an act of disrespect.

 A verbal or non-verbal communicational activity involving people from differing cultural backgrounds.